amkalantari/HaftHashtad/README.md

 # Features

-**Hafthashtad** displays content from the [Hafthashtad](https://developer.android.com/series/now-in-android) series.
-Users can browse for links to recent videos, articles and other content.
-Users can also follow topics they are interested in, and be notified when new content is published which matches interests they are following.
+**Hafthashtad** displays content from the
+[Hafthashtad Products](https://fakestoreapi.com/products) series.
+Users can browse for content and search in titles.

 # Development Environment